 The A2 beta-casein protein is naturally occurring – it is not genetically modified.
 To learn more about A2 beta-casein click here.

-a2 Platinum® Premium Infant Formula, Follow-on Formula and Toddler Milk Drink are based on a unique protein blend suited to babies and toddlers, as they are the first and only infant formulas and toddler milk drink where the beta-casein protein comes from cows specially selected to produce the A2 beta-casein protein exclusively, rather than A1.
-The milk powder in a2 Platinum® contains only the naturally occurring A2 type of the beta-casein protein, which makes it gentle on tiny tummies and sets it apart from other infant formulas and toddler milks which also have the A1 protein.
+a2 Platinum® premium infant formulas and milk drinks are based on a unique protein blend suited to babies and toddlers, as they are the first and only infant formulas and milk drink where the beta-casein protein comes from cows specially selected to produce the A2 beta-casein protein exclusively, rather than A1.
+The milk powder in a2 Platinum® contains only the naturally occurring A2 type of the beta-casein protein, which makes it gentle on tiny tummies and sets it apart from other infant formulas and milk drink which also have the A1 protein.

 Unsettled behaviour in infants is poorly understood.
 Your baby’s unsettled behaviour could be due to one or more of a variety of factors, including excess wind build-up, feeding practices, difficulty in voiding (i.e. constipation) or other gastrointestinal issues such as reflux.

 Naturally occurring substances in both human milk and infant formula, including milk proteins and lactose, may also contribute to an infant’s unsettled behaviour.

 You should speak to your healthcare professional if you require further information regarding the cause of your baby’s unsettled behaviour.

 During the first 12 months of life, breast milk or infant formula provide most of an infant’s nutritional needs with solids being commenced in a complementary fashion.
 However after a year of age, focus must shift to solids as the primary nutrition with milk being consumed as part of an overall healthy diet.